All Episodes

 Bless this water.

-Well it's pretty much that.
+Well, it's pretty much that.

 You get the idea.

-We won't play the whole five minutes fifty, but you get the idea, they sing a bit later.
+We won't play the whole five minutes 50, but you get the idea.

-Now some people say, well, this is just blessing water, this is this is a normal Catholic thing.
+Now, some people say, well, this is just blessing water.

 So some people have said it's completely fine.

-Um Calvin wasn't one of them.
+Calvin wasn't one of them.

-He he Calvin puts it Wahlberg shaking head gift there, so he wasn't too happy.
+Calvin puts the Wahlberg shaking head gift there.

-He was part of it, um waving this.
+He was part of it waving this.

-Mr. Freeze was there in the world.
+Mr. Freeze was there in the middle of the day.

-Mr. Freeze was there waving I'm not gonna I'm I don't know really know what's happening right here.
+I mean, I don't really know what's happening right here.

 They're waving a large cloth for the listener.

-We were and that's all I can tell you, really.
+And that's all I can tell you, really.

-It's Arnold Schwarzenegger.
+And it's Arnold Schwarzenegger.

 He was sort of impressed with the numbers.

-Tremendous great enough tremendous numbers was his sort of thing.
+Great enough, tremendous numbers was his sort of thing.

 Matt Walsh, not thrilled.